Hyak Motorsports: Ricky Stenhouse Jr. (2020–present)

+Stenhouse began the 2021 season with an 18th place finish at the 2021 Daytona 500.
+He earned his best finish of the season of 2nd place at the inaugural Bristol Dirt Race.
+He ended the season 22nd in the standings.

+Stenhouse began the 2022 season with a 28th place DNF at the 2022 Daytona 500.
+He earned his best finish of the season of 2nd place at Dover.
+He ended the season one top-five and five top-ten finishes.

 Stenhouse started the 2023 season by winning the 2023 Daytona 500, scoring his third career victory, and second for JTGDR.
 He was eliminated at the conclusion of the Round of 16.

 Stenhouse began the 2024 season with a 31st place DNF at the 2024 Daytona 500.
 At the 2024 NASCAR All-Star Race, he was sent to the outside wall by Kyle Busch on lap two.
 After the race, Stenhouse attacked Busch in the garage area, triggering a brawl between the drivers and their pit crew.
 NASCAR later fined Stenhouse USD75,000 for the incident; in addition, his father, Ricky Stenhouse Sr., was suspended indefinitely while team mechanic Clint Myrick was suspended for eight races and tuner Keith Matthews was suspended for four races for their involvement in the fight.
 Stenhouse Sr.'s suspension was lifted on September 24.
 Despite mediocre finishes that left him out of playoff contention, Stenhouse won at Talladega after beating Brad Keselowski by .006 seconds.

+Stenhouse began the 2025 season with an 18th-place finish at the 2025 Daytona 500.
+Despite a promising start to the season in which he scored ten top-20 finishes in the first 15 races and climbed as high as 13th in the points standings, he ultimately struggled during the latter half of the regular season, missing the playoffs and ending the season 30th in the final standings with only three top-ten finishes.

+Stenhouse began the 2026 season with an 2nd-place finish at the 2026 Daytona 500.
+He signed a contract extension with the team on May 11.